-Students must be eligible to take ENG 131 and MTH 136 prior to taking LAS 150, which should be taken within their first three senesters at B-W.
+Students must be eligible to take ENG 131 and MTH 136 prior to taking LAS 150, which should be taken within their first three semesters at B-W.

-Includes HPE 110W - Personal Wellness (0.5 credit)

-11 Six credits from any area(s) of the Humanities, Natural Sciences, and/or Social Sciences; see www.bw.edu/resources/registration/info/2006core.
+Includes HPE 110W - Personal Wellness (0.5 credit) Six credits from any area(s) of the Humanities, Natural Sciences, and/or Social Sciences; see www.bw.edu/resources/registration/info/core.